jrmuizel/frame-timing/README.md

     -terminate_on_proc_exit    Terminate PresentMon when all instances of the specified process exit.
     -terminate_after_timed     Terminate PresentMon after the timed trace, specified using -timed, completes.
     -simple                    Disable advanced tracking (try this if you encounter crashes).
+    -verbose                   Adds additional data to output not relevant to normal usage.
     -dont_restart_as_admin     Don't try to elevate privilege.
     -no_top                    Don't display active swap chains in the console window.
 ```